 Driving should not be resumed until full range of motion of the head and neck is regained.

-You may shower and gently wash your hair 48 hours after surgery.
+When can I shower after facelift surgery?You may shower and gently wash your hair 48 hours after surgery.
 Use a conditioner to help detangle your hair without pulling.
 You may notice some hair loss during your shower.
 This is not true hair loss, but rather hair that was cut when making the incisions.

-If you need to dry your hair, the blow dryer should be set on low heat.
+Can I blow dry my hair after a facelift?If you need to dry your hair during the first few weeks after your facelift, the blow dryer should be set on low heat.
 Avoid using high heat on your hair dryer until four to six weeks after surgery.
 Be careful combing or brushing your hair.
 The areas around the incision sites may be slightly numb, and could be accidentally injured.

-Dr. Holzman will prescribe a narcotic pain medication and an anti-nausea medication.
+What can I do to manage the pain after my facelift?Dr. Holzman will prescribe a narcotic pain medication and an anti-nausea medication.
 Take both of these medications as scheduled for the first 24–48 hours after surgery.
 After that time, you may simply take them as needed.

 After the first 48 hours, you may switch to non-narcotic pain medications, if desired.
 Ibuprofen 600mg (three tablets) taken every eight hours, as needed, provides excellent pain control and also reduces inflammation.
 Take ibuprofen (brand name: Advil or Motrin) with food to avoid stomach upset.

-- Consider taking them at bedtime so you can rest well
+• Consider taking them at bedtime so you can rest well

-- Pain is best controlled if you take medicine when you first feel pain, or even ahead of time
+• Pain is best controlled if you take medicine when you first feel pain, or even ahead of time

 The pain management instruction sheet provided by Dr. Holzman will have more information.

-For the first seven to ten days after surgery, your face and neck will feel tight.
+My face and neck are tight after my facelift, is that normal?For the first seven to ten days after surgery, your face and neck will feel tight.
 You may find it difficult to fully open your mouth.
 Do not force neck movement or mouth opening, as you may disrupt sutures.
 For this reason, a soft diet for the first week after surgery is preferred, as it decreases mouth and facial movements.

-Swelling and bruising is common after facelift surgery.
+How long should I expect to be swollen and bruised after my facelift?Swelling and bruising is common after facelift surgery.
 The swelling may be significant for the first three to four days.
 You will notice significant bruising on your face and neck after surgery.
 Bruising will appear purple in color initially, and will fade to brown and yellow over the next week or so.
 The swelling will make the face and neck look distorted initially but will resolve over the next two to four days.
 Most swelling and bruising will resolve after two to four weeks.

-Camouflage makeup may be used after any sutures or staples are removed, and the incision sites are no longer crusted.
+Can I use makeup to hide my facelift bruising?Camouflage makeup may be used after any sutures or staples are removed, and the incision sites are no longer crusted.

-Contact us for more information about facelift surgery or to schedule a consultation with Dr. Holzman.
+Please contact us for more information about facelift surgery or to schedule a consultation with Dr. Holzman.